simdjson/simdjson/fuzz/Fuzzing.md

 * oss-fuzz - heavy duty 24/7 fuzzing provided by the google driven oss-fuzz project

 ## Local fuzzing
-Just invoke fuzz/quick_check.sh, it will download the latest corpus from bintray (kept up to date by the CI fuzzers) and run the fuzzers for a short time.
+Just invoke fuzz/quick_check.sh, it will download the latest corpus (kept up to date by the CI fuzzers) and run the fuzzers for a short time.
 In case you want to run the fuzzers for longer, modify the timeout value in the script or invoke the fuzzer directly.

 This requires linux with clang and cmake installed (recent Debian and Ubuntu are known to work fine).